newdoug/mlc/README.txt

 * String similarity/substring algorithms popular in CS classes, but used on ciphertext
 * Make a generic pattern finding algorithm on integer sequences/series.
 Then, apply to these ciphertexts
 * Average 16-bit sum, 24-bit, 32-bit, etc. Average block sum
+* Consider `tabular` package for displaying data in ASCII-like tables.
+* Dot products
+* Cross products
+* More matrix math
+* Similarity ranges between plaintext and ciphertext, not just exact byte matches, but also just almost equal (varying "almost" measures)
+* Ratio of similarity between blocks of plaintext and ciphertext.
+I.e., is there any relationship between (block 1 of PT / block 2 of PT) and (block 1 of CT / block 2 of CT).
+Probably try some different variations on this too.

 * Determine common ways that keys are generated: